dtao/safe_yaml/README.md

 Known Issues
 ------------

 If you add SafeYAML to your project and start seeing any errors about missing keys, or you notice mysterious strings that look like `":foo"` (i.e., start with a colon), it's likely you're seeing errors from symbols being saved in YAML format.
-If you are able to modify the offending code, you might want to consider changing your YAML content to use basic strings instead of symbols.
+If you are able to modify the offending code, you might want to consider changing your YAML content to use plain vanilla strings instead of symbols.
 If not, you may need to set the `:deserialize_symbols` option to `true`, either in calls to `YAML.load` or--as a last resort--globally, with `SafeYAML::OPTIONS[:deserialize_symbols]`.

 Also be aware that some Ruby libraries, particularly those requiring inter-process communication, leverage YAML's object deserialization functionality and therefore may break or otherwise be impacted by SafeYAML.
 The following list includes known instances of SafeYAML's interaction with other Ruby gems:

-- [**ActiveRecord**](https://github.com/rails/rails/tree/master/activerecord): uses YAML to control serialization of model objects using the `serialize` keyword.
-If you find that accessing serialized properties on your ActiveRecord models is causing errors, chances are you may need to (a) set the `:deserialize_symbols` option to `true`, (b) whitelist some of the types in your serialized data via `SafeYAML.whitelist!` or the `:whitelisted_tags` option, or (c) both.
+- [**ActiveRecord**](https://github.com/rails/rails/tree/master/activerecord): uses YAML to control serialization of model objects using the `serialize` class method.
+If you find that accessing serialized properties on your ActiveRecord models is causing errors, chances are you may need to:
+  1. set the `:deserialize_symbols` option to `true`,
+  2. whitelist some of the types in your serialized data via `SafeYAML.whitelist!` or the `:whitelisted_tags` option, or
+  3. both
 - [**Guard**](https://github.com/guard/guard): Uses YAML as a serialization format for notifications.
 The data serialized uses symbolic keys, so setting `SafeYAML::OPTIONS[:deserialize_symbols] = true` is necessary to allow Guard to work.
 - [**sidekiq**](https://github.com/mperham/sidekiq): Uses a YAML configiuration file with symbolic keys, so setting `SafeYAML::OPTIONS[:deserialize_symbols] = true` should allow it to work.